The Unexpected Result of Series Circuits

 But then I grab another 10 watt bulb and tell them to connect it in line with the other 10 Watt bulb (series circuit) and BEFORE they can turn the switch on I ask them a series of questions.

 - Will the two lights be twice as bright as the one? the same? or half as bright?

 - Will the circuit draw twice the amps as before?
 The Same? or half the amps?

 Before we move on, I want you to make your choice.

 So everyone makes their choice.. we turn on the switch…

-AND EVERYONE IN THE CLASS IS USUALLY WRONG
+AND THE MAJORITY OF THE CLASS IS WRONG

 The bulbs combined are half as bright, using half the amps and thus half the watts.
 On my quizzes this is an area where experienced techs and electricians will even get frustrated “If you have X2 10 Watt bulbs that is 20 watts” they will say.

 The science is actually really simple.
 In a light bulb, they may be stamped with a rating wattage but that wattage is just a rated wattage when the full rated voltage is applied.
 The constant in a light bulb is the resistance in Ohms, not the wattage.
 When you double the resistance of a circuit by adding in another 10 watt bulb in series you are cutting the amperage in half and therefore also cutting the wattage of the circuit in half.